 - Medications, such as over-the-counter pain relievers or short-term prescription medication, to control pain symptoms

-- Assistive devices like a knee brace to protect the tendon from further tearing and provide added support, or crutches along with the brace to keep your weight completely off the affected knee until it heals
+- Assistive devices like a knee brace to protect the tendon from further tearing and provide added support, or crutches along with the brace to keep your weight entirely off the affected knee until it heals

 - Physical therapy techniques such as strengthening exercises to adjust any muscle imbalances, stretching exercises to increase flexibility, iontophoresis that pushes topical medication into your skin via electrical stimulation, or a patellar tendon strap that redistributes the forces exerted on the patella tendon and gives it extra support

-- Injections that may include corticosteroids for inflammation, pain-relievers or platelet-rich plasma to promote the growth of new tissue and accelerate healing
+- Injections that may include corticosteroids for inflammation, pain-relievers, or platelet-rich plasma to promote the growth of new tissue and accelerate healing

 - Outpatient surgical procedures using an oscillating needle to carefully cut away damaged tissue while preserving the healthy areas of the tendon